Spark conversations with a sophisticated edge

 Why You Need to Clean Your Dryer Vent

 Your dryer works by bombarding your clothes with hot, dry air while venting moist air away from your clothes.
 During this process, your clothes release fibers, or lint, into the system.
-Dryers are equipped with a lint trap to filter out these particles, but some make it past the trap into your venting system.
+Dryers have a lint trap to filter out these particles, but some make it past the trap into your venting system.
 They can clog the tubing and the vent hood that connects your dryer to the outside world.
 When clogging occurs, it significantly increases the odds of a home fire.
+Not cleaning your vent regularly can also lead to reduced efficiency, increased energy costs, and potential damage to your dryer.
 [2]

 Signs of a Clogged Vent